ManiacalLabs/AllPixel/README.md

 For the LEDMatrix instance:

 - "serpentine" **must** be False since the display is not a serpentine layout but True is the default value.
-- "threadedUpdate" is option and can sometimes speed up pushing to the display
+- "threadedUpdate" is optional and can sometimes speed up pushing to the display

 That's it!
 For more details on using BiblioPixel check out the [BiblioPixel Wiki](https://github.com/ManiacalLabs/BiblioPixel/wiki).